Maitrisoni1803/maitri-soni/README.md

 <div align="left">

-- 🌱 I'm currently learning **I'm currently enhancing my skills in databases, SQL, and Python, while also exploring cloud computing with Azure.
-In addition, I'm learning automation and workflow tools like n8n and LangChain, data visualization and analytics using Power BI and Tableau, and database management and integration using SSMS and SSIS.
+- 🌱 I'm currently learning **I'm currently enhancing my skills in databases, SQL, and Python, while also exploring cloud computing with Azure and aws .
+In addition, I'm learning  more and experience in  data visualization and analytics using Power BI and Tableau, and database management and integration using SSMS and SSIS(basic).
 Excited to apply these skills in real-world projects and continue growing in the data and automation space.**

 </div>